About the CASG Print E-mail

 History

-Through the years, the CASG has expanded from a small group of 20 sites in 1975 to include institutions throughout the United States as well as in Canada, the United Kingdom and Sweden.
-In addition, the CASG now conducts clinical trials on a wider range of viral infections including herpes simplex virus infections in pregnant women and their neonates, herpes simplex encephalitis, congenital cytomegalovirus infections, and BK virus infections in immunocompromised renal transplant patients.
+Through the years, the CASG has expanded from a small group of 20 sites in 1975 to include institutions throughout the United States as well as in Canada, the United Kingdom, Peru and Sweden.

-Since its inception, the Central Unit for the CASG has been housed at the University of Alabama at Birmingham (UAB).
-The Central Unit provides medical, laboratory, biostatistical and administrative staff to coordinate research design and regulatory affairs related to conducting multi-center trials in a changing environment.
-UAB researcher and professor, Richard J. Whitley, MD has provided continuous leadership for the CASG and has served as Project Director since 1980.
-John W. Gnann, Jr., MD, oversees all adult studies conducted by the CASG, and David Kimberlin, MD, oversees all CASG pediatric studies.
+Since its inception, the CASG has been housed at the University of Alabama at Birmingham (UAB).
+The Central Unit of the CASG at UAB provides medical, laboratory, biostatistical and administrative staff to coordinate research design and regulatory affairs related to conducting multi-center trials in a changing environment.
+UAB researcher and professor, Richard J. Whitley, M.D., has provided continuous leadership for the CASG and has served as Project Director since 1980.
+David Kimberlin, M.D., is now the CASG Co-Project Director and oversees all CASG pediatric studies.
+In 2019, the Congenital and Perinatal Infections Consortium (CPIC), funded by the NIH, joined the CASG family of studies, and is now a vital piece of our research portfolio.
+It brings new research study sites and fresh perspectives to our efforts to continue to learn about diseases that pose a threat to public health.

 Mission Statement